-Whether you’re a few months into trying or are thinking about starting a family soon, you know doubt have babies on the brain.
+Whether you’re a few months into trying or are thinking about starting a family soon (here are nine things to do before you conceive), you know doubt have babies on the brain.
 By now you likely know that many of us don’t get pregnant the first time we try.
 But what might be surprising news is that there are fertility saboteurs that can wreak havoc on your chances of conceiving.
 Here’s how to deal with five that could be obstructing your road to baby bliss.

 When you mention to friends and family that you’re “trying,” you’ll almost guaranteed to hear someone say, “Just relax and it will happen.”
 Easier said than done.
 Stress, good or bad, is going to take its toll on you both physically and mentally.
 According to naturopathic doctor Via Bitidis, co-director of the North Toronto Naturopathic Clinic, balance and calm are a crucial part of trying to conceive.
 “When you’re stressed your adrenal system takes a hit.
 Your body isn’t going to say, ‘Okay, let’s get pregnant.’
 Learning to say no and to take time for yourself is important for improving your chances of having a baby.”
 Megan Karnis, medical director of The ONE Fertility Clinic in Burlington, Ont., agrees with a word of caution: “A lot of women think the best thing to do when you’re stressed is to take time off work.
 In my experience, that doesn’t help, because it makes a woman feel she has to get pregnant in that time and then the stress to get pregnant is so much higher,” she says.
 Instead of altering your day-to-day routine entirely, Karnis recommends counselling, art therapy, meditation and exercise to reduce stress levels.